 UK court blocks Epic Games from contesting Apple's Fortnite ban

-The UK antitrust tribunal ruled on Monday that Epic Games, the creator of popular game Fortnite, will not be allowed to pursue its case against Apple Inc in the United Kingdom over its App Store payment system and control over app downloads.

-REUTERS: The UK antitrust tribunal ruled on Monday that Epic Games, the creator of popular game Fortnite, will not be allowed to pursue its case against Apple Inc in the United Kingdom over its App Store payment system and control over app downloads.
+LONDON: The United Kingdom antitrust tribunal ruled on Monday (Feb 22) that Epic Games, the creator of popular game Fortnite, will not be allowed to pursue its case against Apple in the UK over its App Store payment system and control over app downloads.

 The UK tribunal said Epic's suit against Alphabet Inc's Google could move forward, but deemed that the United States would be a better forum for its case against Apple.